How to Build Links Like Jaamit

 Jaamit Durrani and a cat that looks like Hitler at Think Visibility.
 This is how funny @jaamit was.*

-Three months before his death Jaamit Durrani had asked me whether I’m interested in the “head of SEO” position for Germany at his agency.
+Three months before his sudden death Jaamit Durrani had asked me whether I’m interested in the “head of SEO” position for Germany at his agency.